-1. School of Civil Engineering Central South University, Changsha, Hunan 410075, China;
+1(School of Civil Engineering Central South University, Changsha, Hunan 410075, China) 2(Department of Civil Engineering, Faculty of Engineering, Ahmadu Bello University Zaria, Kaduna State, 810211, Nigeria)

 Abstract: Universities are striving to increase their internationalization in order to strengthen their international presence.
 There is therefore the need to operate beyond the immediate environment and this may be achieved through interaction with international practices which forms the main thrust of internationalization.
 Internationalization of higher education offer the possibility of internationalizing the curriculum, enhancing intercultural skills for both staff and students and enhancing global job opportunities.
 This paper reviewed the recent literatures on the internationalization of higher education in Nigeria through CSU-CCECC-ABU Double Degree Collaboration.
 This paper discussed the overview of higher education internationalization in Nigeria, demand for internationalization and initiative, outlined the description of the CSU/ABU joint program and discussed national, University and student benefits to this cooperation.